klaaspieter/annemame/src/blog/2025-06-09-new-website.md

 day](https://alistairshepherd.uk/).
 I appreciated all this for what it was: [art](https://mastodon.design/@kp/114042674835768877).
 Accessible to anyone.

 I left all the walled gardens but I didn't replace it with anything.
 This _gestures to the surroundings_ is my replacement.
 My own humble space on the internet.
 Outside of any walled gardens and accessible to anyone.
 Welcome.

-Started out as a “new site” post because more about burnout and rediscoring my joy in creation.